What is the Best Guitar from the PRS SE Series?

 Is it a good beginner guitar?

 The PRS SE Custom 24 is just outside the price scope of what we'd consider a beginner guitar.
+Typically those are more in the $300 to $600 price range - maybe $700 on more rare occasions.

-Read more: Best beginner electric guitar
+Read more: Best-value beginner electric guitars

-It's also a good bit nicer than what a beginner would typically need, more solidly in the lower to mid tier of intermediate level players.
+It's also a lot nicer than what a beginner would typically need, more solidly in the lower to mid tier of intermediate level players.
 That said, it can work for literally any skill level.
+We like it for just about any situation, without regards to age or musical style.

 Is it good for metal?